vicenteg/mapr-pcapstream/README.md

 * Push flow data into Elasticsearch or Solr with each batch

-* Push flow data onto a Kafka/Marlin topic for pull by ES?
+* Push flow data onto a Kafka topic for pull by ES?

 * ~~Output the flow data as parquet for query by BI tools~~